kaseyliu/sqlkpopdb/README.md

-# sqlkpopdb
+# Kpop SQL Database
-A React App to create frontend for our SQL database on Kpop.
+This is a React App to create the frontend/interactive web app for our SQL database on Kpop.